TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/UsingThird-partyJavascriptLibrariesInTheTypo3Backend/UsingExtjs/Index.rst

    $this->doc->loadExtJS($css = TRUE, $theme = TRUE);

 - The first parameter is a boolean.
-If set to true, “ext-all.css” is added automatically.
+If set to true, "ext-all.css" is added automatically.

 - The second parameter is also a boolean.
 If set to true, theme-grey is